Pwd9000-ML/devcontainer-templates/README.md

 ![Devcontainers](https://img.shields.io/static/v1?style=for-the-badge&message=Devcontainers&color=2496ED&logo=Docker&logoColor=FFFFFF&label=)

-After creating a GitHub Codespace (or a devcontainer in VS Code), open the Command Palette to find the <kbd>Dev Containers: Add Dev Container Configuration Files...</kbd> command.
+After creating a GitHub Codespace (or a devcontainer in VS Code), open the Command Palette to find the `Dev Containers: Add Dev Container Configuration Files...` command.
 After you run it, VS Code will guide you through the creation of a `.devcontainer/devcontainer.json` file!

-Make sure you click the <kbd>Show All Definitions...</kbd> option to see our unofficial templates!
+Make sure you click the <kbd>Show All Definitions...</kbd> option to see all templates.

-Check out more devcointainer templates here: [Devcontainer templates](https://containers.dev/templates)
+Additionally check out more devcointainer templates here: [Devcontainer templates](https://containers.dev/templates)